 It is a glaring inconsistency that, given how, even today, many Americans, including judges, are extremely solicitous, to the point of abject servility, to apply the laws contained in their country’s Constitution according to the intentions of its founders, judges have almost completely ignored these intentions in the case of the Fourteenth Amendment, and have applied it in a manner that is wholly inconsistent with its original intention.

 Both of these foolish decisions have considerably increased the scope, extent, and strength of corporate tyranny.
 Since corporations are legal entities whose primary objective is to make money by producing things or providing services and, moreover, given the way that corporate behaviour has changed over the past decades, to make as large a profit as possible for their no-responsibility shareholders, no matter how that profit is made, it should be obvious that giving them unbridled license to do as they please will inevitably lead to many undesirable situations, where the interests of the corporation conflict with the interests of ordinary people, who may be harmed by their actions.
 This is because corporations are set up so that, due to the feature of limited liability, which in effect means no liability for the corporations’ actions, decisions, and mistakes, those who own and control them are not obliged to consider the effects of their actions on others.
 It is precisely in such cases that governments and law courts must intervene to protect people from harm.
-When they fail to do so, as is happening more and more often in the United States because of the irrational hatred of government that prevails there, there is a regression to earlier, less civilized periods of human history, when the strong and powerful oppressed, exploited, dispossessed, injured, killed, and in other ways harmed the weak, simply because they had the will, power, and impunity to do so.
+When they fail to do so, as is happening more and more often in the United States because of the irrational hatred of government that prevails there, there is a regression to earlier, less civilized periods of human history, when the strong and powerful oppressed, exploited, dispossessed, enslaved, injured, killed, and in other ways harmed the weak, simply because they had the will, the power, and the impunity to do so.

 What, then, is the reasonable behaviour or remedy, given this widespread deferential and imitative tendency on the part of judges, which can lead to the widespread imitation of bad decisions that compound the original mistake?
 The answer is that, in making their decisions, judges must take into consideration the possible harms which their decisions may cause, along with the distortions and deformations which their decisions may give rise to in the future, by making explicit, whenever they feel it is necessary, the limitations of the applicability of a given decision, in order to counteract the potentially harmful effects of the established model of legal precedent, and the human tendency to ignore small changes which, over time, can lead to an unintended radical change in the interpretation or application of a law or decision.
 At the present time, most judges are neither obliged, nor do they always make the effort, to include such important considerations in their deliberations, a tradition that clearly violates the widely-recognized legal and societal principle that we are all responsible for the foreseeable effects of all of our actions.
 In other words, it is no longer sufficient for judges to decide each and every case in vacuo, that is, solely in its relation to the law, for clearly every legal case exists in a continuum of cases, being influenced by past cases, and therefore it has the potential to influence future cases.